brandonkwong/nrsv-json/data/README.md

 ### Compound Hyphens

 A compound hyphen can be found between two words or characters.
-There are three different ways a compound hyphen appears in the text:
+There are three different ways a compound hyphen appears in the text.
+The first two occurrences remain as hyphens, while the third should be converted into an em dash:

 1. In the formation of a compound word, such as "well-being."
 2. Within a proper noun (i.e.: "Abel-mizraim").
 3. Between words or characters to represent an em dash.

-The first two occurrences remain as hyphens, while the third should be converted into an em dash.
-Various dictionary APIs were considered to assist in determining whether certain hyphens form an actual compound word.
-However, it would have been too cumbersome and costly.
+Various dictionary APIs were considered to assist in determining whether certain hyphens are intended to form an actual compound word.
+However, initial research concluded that it would be too cumbersome and costly.
 Thus, a little "self-mechanical turk" was required.

 #### Self-Mechanical Turk

-After looking through the 2,373 results of compound hyphens, using the `\w-\w` regex pattern within Atom's `cmd + f`, 25% of the those were able to be parsed as em dashes by adding an adjacent space to the hyphen.
+After looking through the 2,373 results of compound hyphens (using the `\w-\w` regex pattern within Atom's ⌘F), 25% were subsequently parsed as em dashes by adding an adjacent space to the hyphen.